 Test and measurement: Audio testing scripts for Linux

-Audio testing scripts for Linux (all scripts require 'sox' and 'alsa*' - On Debian or Pi - apt install sox)
+Audio testing scripts for Linux (all scripts require 'sox' and 'alsa*' - On Debian or Pi -

-*alsa is usually installed by default.
+)*alsa is usually installed by default.

 Along with Windows software, I often use Linux for audio testing.